ZahariG/DateiexplorerV1.0/README.md

 ---

 >[!NOTE]
 > ...
-Reademe will be completed, after i anvance with the project ...
+Reademe will be completed after i advance with the project ...

 ## 📜 License